Greg-T8/PracticalAutomation/ch8-azure-automation/ch8-notes.md

 To fix, just delete the registry key `HKLM\Software\Microsoft\HybridRunbookWorker`.

 ## Managing Modules for Hybrid Runbook Workers
-You need to manually manage your PowerShell modules on Hybrid Runbook Workers, as Azure Automation doesn't do that for you.
+You must manually manage your PowerShell modules on hybrid runbook workers, as Azure Automation doesn't do that for you.

-Be sure to scope module installation to `AllUsers`:
+When installing modules on hybrid runbook workders, be sure to scope module installation to `AllUsers`:

 `Install-Module -Name <module name> -Scope AllUsers`

+The location of the `AllUsers` scope is
+- `$env:ProgramFiles\WindowsPowerShell\Modules`
+- `$env:ProgramFiles\PowerShell\Modules`